Roseline Emma Rasolovoahangy

-Roseline Emma Rasolovoahangy is an accomplished business leader, dedicated public servant, and candidate in the Madagascar presidential elections of 2013 and 2018.
-Emma is an entrepreneur focused on helping build a new Madagascar and unlocking the potential of her nation’s greatest resource – its people.
-She is focused on improving public safety, creating jobs, developing first class schools, and building public institutions that work for the good of every citizen.
+Roseline Emma Rasolovoahangy is a scientist, entrepreneur, environmental advocate, and a public servant.
+She was a candidate in the Madagascar presidential elections of 2013 and 2018.

 Regenerating Madagascar's Ecosystems

 Emma Rasolovoahangy is currently exploring large scale land and ocean regeneration projects to restore ecosystems and create jobs and food resilience in Madagascar.
 These efforts will help contribute to the fight against climate change.

 Political & Civic Experience

 Emma Rasolovoahangy first ran for President of Madagascar in the 2013 elections.
 At that time, her campaign themes included leadership, prosperity, and true independence in a New Madagascar, and focused specifically on reducing poverty, developing infrastructure, attracting overseas investment, and stimulating job growth.
 Rasolovoahangy traveled around Madagascar, meeting with villagers in a campaign called the Emma Listening Tour Program.

 She ran for a second time in 2018, and gained support from several political parties, organizations, and associations.

 She currently serves as president of the Ezaka Mampandroso Antsika (E.M.A.) political party, and president and founder of the Ezaka Marina Mampandroso Antsika (E.M.M.A.) association, with 420 offices and 117,000 members throughout Madagascar.

 Emma is also President and Founder of Malagasy Mivoatra ny Tanjona (M.M.T), a non-governmental organization with a focus on poverty alleviation, whose goal is to increase the living standard of Malagasy households.